-Front center bench seat adjustment (if so equipped)
+Front center bench seat adjustment

 The front center bench seat folds down by pulling on the strap.
 It does not have adjustments in between the upright and the folded down positions.
 It is either in seating position or armrest position.